mgeier/insipid-sphinx-theme-nursery/doc/showcase/api-doc.rst

     Make it more cozy.

-.. py:function:: compile(source: string, filename, symbol='file') -> ast object
+.. py:function:: compile(source: str, filename, symbol='file')

     Do some compilation.